gr0uch/doc-tree/README.md

 Descriptions are rendered into HTML using CommonMark.
 Use `{ render: false }` in the options for `output` to turn it off.

 There are a few limitations.
-It only considers block comments, and if the block comment starts with the character `!` it will be ignored.
+The JSDoc parser will only consider block comments that start with `/**`, and block comments starting with the character `!` are explicitly ignored.
 Also, only classes, class methods, functions, and `prototype` properties can be documented.

 ## Contributions